-The UCCS School of Public Affairs at the University of Colorado at Colorado Springs offers six graduate certificates.
+The School of Public Affairs at the University of Colorado Colorado Springs offers eight graduate certificates and one undergraduate certificate.

 Entrance into this program requires a Bachelor's degree from an accredited institution, and all courses for the certificate must be completed with a grade of B- or better in order to earn the certificate.

 Before enrolling for courses, new students must apply to the University for unclassified student status and pay the required $25 application fee for unclassified student status.
 Current graduate degree-seeking students can pursue one or more of the certificates as part of their degree plan.

 In addition, all individuals wanting to pursue a graduate certificate must submit a one-page certificate application and official transcripts to the Office of Admissions and Records showing that an undergraduate degree has been conferred.